jayprophit/knowledge-base/temp_reorg/docs/robotics/current_goal.md

+---
+title: Current Goal
+description: Documentation for Current Goal in the Knowledge Base.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 ## Current Goal
 Repo-wide deep analysis scan, documentation/code for any uncovered data, and explicit updating of all main files after each process, strictly enforcing cross-linking/validation requirements